timescale/pgai/docs/vectorizer.md

 - These functions provide fine-grained control over individual vectorizer schedules without affecting other vectorizers, or the overall system configuration.

-- Disabling a schedule does not delete the vectorizer or its configuration; it simply stops the automatic execution of the job.
+- Disabling a schedule does not delete the vectorizer or its configuration; it simply stops scheduling future executions of the job.

 - These functions are particularly useful in scenarios such as:
   - System maintenance windows where you want to reduce database load.